ersinesen/Mazer/README.md

 A Three.js based first person runner game to test your memory.

-Aim: Find the target hidden in the maze and return to starting point as soon as possible.
+Aim: Find the red sphere hidden in the maze and return to starting point as soon as possible.

 You can make use of the signs on the walls to remember the path you traversed.